CornElDos/CornElDos-Roulette-Strategy/README.md

 It's fairly easy to manage the bets, but not the simplest.
 On a loss you go to neigbour bets, add 1 unit if it is 3rd loss.
 Then add 1 unit to number 29 and 32.
 Then add +5 units on 2nd dozen.
 So betsizes I use is $1 on singles and $5 on 2nd dozen.
 Then I just follow fibonacci.

-Call it Corn El Dos Strategy or the Swedish Strategy.
+Call it Corn El Dos Strategy or the Swedish Strategy or The Swede.